skyfox69/jsapi/README.md

 ### The `api_response` method

 `api_response` can be used to serialize an object according to one of the API operation's `response` specifications.

 ```ruby
 render(json: api_response(foo, 'foo', status: 200))
 ```

+The object to be serialized is passed as the first positional argument.
 The second positional argument specifies the name of the API operation.
 It can be omitted if the controller handles one API operation only. `status` specifies the HTTP status code of the response to be selected.
 If `status` is not present, the default response of the API operation is selected.

 ### The `api_operation` method

 `api_operation` performs an API operation by calling the given block.
 The request parameters are passed as an instance of the operation's model class to the block. `api_operation` implicitly renders the JSON representation of the object returned by the block.

 ```ruby
 api_operation('foo', status: 200) do |api_params|